 - ACT Companion provides dozens of simple, yet powerful, interactive Acceptance and Commitment Therapy exercises and tools based on the best-selling ACT Self-Help book, The Happiness Trap, available as an Ebook on the CATS Self-Guided Resource Library.

 - The Headspace app has created a free selection of meditation, sleep, and other experiences that can be found in the Explore tab in the Weathering the Storm category

 - Calm has created a free resource page with content to support your mental and emotional wellness including music, meditations, and sleep stories

-- Stop Breathe & Think has created a category within their app, called Calm Coronavirus Anxiety, to help you feel more safe, centered and connected.
-The category can be accessed for free for the next 60 days
+- Stop Breathe & Think provides free guided meditations to help you feel more safe, centered and connected.

 - Simple Habit is a free meditation app that offers five-minute meditation sessions designed to provide a brief respite at any point throughout your day